wersja polska (Polish version)

 Running DEMO program

-- First unzip LIebmann project archove to known directory.
+- First unzip Liebmann project archive to known directory.

-- Source code files are situated in dorectory: source_code_ansi_c.
+- Source code files are situated in directory: source_code_ansi_c.

 Names of executable fiels are: